phredreeq/dns-analysis-threat-detection/README.md

 by source_ip, query_type
 | where avg_length > 40 AND query_type="TXT"
 | sort -avg_length

-Flags IPs with unusually long TXT queries — key indicator of DNS tunneling activity.
+Flags IPs with unusually long TXT queries, which is a key indicator of DNS tunneling activity.

 ### Query 3 — Detect DGA Malware